duncanbradley/thesis/related_work.md

 # Cognitive Models and Visualisation Theories

 Padilla (2018) argues for greater adoption and generation of cognitive models in visualisation research.
 Knowledge of the cognitive mechanisms processes involved in interpreting a particular visualisation helps understand how a suitable experiment can be designed.
 There’s not a single process, but a combination, starting from encoding of basic visual information, top-down and bottom-up processing, through to decision-making.

+See Okan et al. 2016 for overview of models

 Ziemkiewicz and Kosara note that cognitive models which assume an ‘information extraction’ perspective tend to ignore the fact that one’s internal representations can influence interpretation - it goes both ways.
 Similarly, a focus on precision of individual elements fails to account for the overall form of the graphic and how it might fit with metaphors.
 Consistent with Tversky and Zacks.
 Thinking about metaphor is a good way to understand how and why design choices might affect interpretation.